- Porcelain media ball cleans brass parts

 Yes.
 All tumbling media for brass come with soft abrasives.

 26. What media I cannot use as a tumbling media for brass?

 You can use any media you like to tumble brass.

 27. Does the density of tumbling media for the brass matter?

 Then again, it might if you’re dealing with any special project.

-Corn cob media is perfect when the brass is in good shape.
+Corn cob tumbling media is perfect when the brass is in good shape.

-29. When do I use Walnut Shell Media?
+29. When do I use walnut shell tumbling media?

 Walnut shell media does a great job with heavily tarnished brass or uncleaned brass.

 So, you can use walnut media for cleaning brass parts.